Skip to content

 2147483646 _file string Path of the file in which a row is stored

-2147483645 _pos long Ordinal position of a row in the source data file
+2147483645 _pos long Ordinal position of a row in the source data file, starting at 0

 2147483644 _deleted boolean Whether the row has been deleted